rogerjdeangelis/CostReports/README.md

 Builds a Cost Report Table Schema that for Detailed Analysis
     Untested code.
 Every thing is under development;

-    This driver code is aided by the open code
+    This driver code is aided by the open code '%if'

     This code supoorts self locating files and self sourced files